garden-jun/garden-jun/real-README.md

 <h3 align="left">I hope to be an AI and Data engineer someday.</h3>
 <h3 align="left">🔭 About me</h3>

+- (Jun.
+30th.
+2023) Presented a poster with my first-authored paper at the [Korean Statistical Society conference](http://www.kss.or.kr/).
+- (May.
+2nd.
+2023 ~ Jun.
+8th.
+2023) Completed the [BOOSTCOURSE BEYOND AI BASIC COACHING STUDY : 2023] host by [NAVER Connect Foundation](https://connect.or.kr/).
 - (Mar.
 24th.
 2023) Acquired ADsP certification.
 (Advanced Data Analytics Semi-Professional)
 - (Jan.
 10th.
 2023 ~ ) Joined to the bigdata club [BOAZ](https://www.bigdataboaz.com/) as a 20th member
 - (Nov.
 13rd.
 2022) Get OPIC level of Intermediate High